Skip to main content

 Defines the panoramic position of the Cue output in the stereo field.

-If Maschine is running as a plug-in, the external stereo outputs Ext.
-116 available in the Output selector of the MAIN and CUE sections will correspond to virtual outputs in your host.
+If Maschine is running as a plug-in in a DAW, the external stereo outputs Ext.
+116 available in the Output selector of the Audio and Cue sections will correspond to virtual outputs in your DAW.
+Refer to your DAW documentation to know how to route signals from the virtual audio outputs of the Maschine plug-in.

 You can also easily configure the Master and Cue outputs of Maschine in the Mixer.
 Both share the same channel strip at the far right of the Mixer.